What is an organization?

-When workflows are shared within an organization they can be searched, found and edited by members as easily as if they were their own workflows, while the identity of the creator remains clear:
+When workflows are moved to the organization they can be searched, found and edited by members as easily as if they were their own workflows, while the identity of the creator remains clear.

-The fact that authentications can also be shared is key to real collaboration.
+The fact that it is possible to make organization authentications is key to real collaboration.

 This means that you can work with 'company' authentications.
-Once an authentication for a particular service has been shared, it is available for contributors in your organization to use any time they add a connector step for that service:
+Once an authentication for a particular service has been moved to the organization, it is available for contributors in your organization to use any time they add a connector step for that service:

-It is important to note that both workflows and authentications are private by default.
+It is important to note that both workflows and authentications are personal by default.
 This is particularly important with authentications.

-This means that they will only be visible to the creator in the workflow and authentications sections of the dashboard, unless and until they are shared.
+This means that they will only be visible to the creator in the workflow and authentications sections of the dashboard, unless and until they are moved to the Organization.

-Organization Owners and Admins can 're-privatize' workflows and authentications back to their creator.
+Organization Owners and Admins can 're-personalize' workflows and authentications back to their creator.

-Owners can also change other users' workflows from private to shared.
+Owners can also move other users' workflows from personal to organization.